What is it?

 What should I know?

 Do not attach a rubric or grading form to an assignment that already has one attached.
-This will delete the previous rubric/grading form and remove any grades and comments that had been used with it.
+This will delete the previous rubric/grading form and remove any marks and comments that are associated with it.

 There are two methods to add a rubric or grading form – one from the point of setting up the assignment, and one once at least one student has submitted.
 We’ll provide the information for how to do it from settings as this allows you to do add them either when you create the submission or after students have started submitting.

 Step 1: If the assignment has already been created, open the assignment and click on the cog-wheel in the top right-hand side of the window to return to the settings.

 Step 2: (For existing or new assignments) Click on the link for “Optional Settings” and tick the box for “Attach a rubric” underneath the heading “Submission settings”.
 This will open up an area for a drop-down menu and a button that says “Launch Rubric Manager”.

 Note: If this area says anything other than “No rubric”, please stop and contact other instructors on the module to see if the currently attached rubric has been attached.

 Step 3: If you are using an existing rubric, you can use the drop-down menu to find and select your rubric.

 Step 4: Click “Submit” to save this setting.

 Creating and attaching a rubric or grading form at assignment creation